unstoppabledomains/dev-docs/identity/overview/humanity-check.md

 ---
 title: Humanity Check for Login | Unstoppable Domains Developer Portal
-description: This page provides a high-level overview of the Humanity Check feature for Login with Unstoppable.
+description: This page provides a high-level overview of the Humanity Check feature for Unstoppable Login.
 redirectFrom:
   - /login-with-unstoppable/humanity-check/humanity-check-for-login/
   - /login-with-unstoppable/humanity-check/